Lincoln Bishop University: Student life

-The University has an active Students' Union, commonly referred to as BGSU.
+The University has an active Students' Union, commonly referred to as LBUSU.
 There are two full-time sabbatical officers, a CEO, a part-time volunteer team of 15 students and 6 support staff focused on administration and communications.
 They provide academic and pastoral support, entertainment and activities throughout the year.
 A key function of the union is to provide representational services to the students of BGU with a Course Reps scheme, in which there is a representative from each course who provides feedback and shapes the development of the course structure.

-Bishop Grosseteste Students' Union represents the students in the British Universities and Colleges Sport leagues, as well as offering training for participation.
+Lincoln Bishop University Students' Union represents the students in the British Universities and Colleges Sport leagues, as well as offering training for participation.
 All the current sport clubs compete in their respective BUCS leagues.
 The netball team has won successive promotions since its inauguration, while the rugby union and badminton teams made their débuts in the 2012 – 13 season.
 The university has a sport and fitness centre, consisting of a non-standard dimension sports hall, a gym with cardio and resistance machines as well as a weights area, and a field with two football pitches.

-In 2019 the university ranked 1st in the UK for acceptance rates on a University review platform StudentCrowd.
+In 2023 the University ranked 1st in the UK for Student Support at the Whatuni Student Choice Awards.